reduxjs/reselect/README.md

 ```
 You can use createSelectorCreator to customize the `valueEquals` function for `defaultMemoizeFunc` like this:

+// TODO: Don't use immutable in this example
 ```js
 import { createSelectorCreator, defaultMemoizeFunc } from 'reselect';
 import Immutable from 'immutable';